What do you think living with large breasts feels like? In this article, you will be given detailed information about it.

 Some people who have a naturally large bust find that their breast size is still proportionate to their torso and overall frame.
 Others may feel as though their bust is too large for their body.

-How Does This Compare To The Average Bust Size?
+How Does This Compare To The Average Breasts Size?

 It’s hard to say.
 For starters, research on bust size is incredibly limited.